 Effective July 1, 2016, there is a 45 new member limit for organizations participating in the membership intake process.
-The university reserves the right to grant approval to accept an additional 10% of the restricted number.
+The university reserves the right to grant approval to accept an additional 10% (5) over the maximum number.

-Organizations that are in good standing but ineligible to conduct intake due to a national moratorium or other organizational mandate/directive are eligible to accept up to 150% of the university limit the first year and up to 200% of the university limit if the involuntary restriction lasts two years or more when they are next eligible and approved to conduct intake.
+Organizations that are in good standing but ineligible to conduct intake due to a national moratorium or other organizational mandates/directives are eligible to accept an additional 50% (making the total maximum new members 67) the first year and up to 100% (making the total number of new members 90) of the university limit if the involuntary restriction lasts two years or more when they are next eligible and approved to conduct intake.

 Organizations that voluntarily opt-out of conducting intake while in good standing; or are/were under sanction from the university, their region, or the national headquarters, are ineligible to utilize the percentage increase.
-Organizations that did not have intake because they were NOT in good standing are unable to utilize the 150%/200% rule upon their reinstatement.
+Organizations that did not have intake because they were NOT in good standing are unable to utilize the 50%/100% rule upon their reinstatement.